gem5bootcamp/bootcamp/slides/05-Other-simulators/01-sst.md

 How to set up gem5 in another simulator?

 * Step 1: Setting up the gem5 Python environment.
-    * Need to manually import the m5 module
+    * Need to manually import the m5 module.
 * Step 2: Reading the gem5 Python system configuration file.
-    * This includes setting up the communication data path for gem5 and the other simulator
+    * This includes setting up the communication data path for gem5 and the other simulator.

 * Notes: